 The first frame of media now starts at the new timecode.
 However, you'll also see an empty space in the timeline that indicates the space between the original starting timecode and the new timecode.
-To refresh the timeline, you need to go to another timeline and return.
+To refresh the timeline, you need to close the media pool or go to another timeline and return.